 This Is How Hard Your Baby Is Kicking, According to Science

 It’s impossible to describe the sensation of baby kicking to someone who has never been pregnant.
-But now, new research out of the Imperial College London will at least allow you to explain just how strong those kicks are.
+But now, research out of the Imperial College London will at least allow you to explain just how strong those kicks are.

 The study, published in the Journal of the Royal Society, is the first to quantify baby kicks in utero.
 By using a combination of MRI scans and computer models, it determined that the force of fetal kicks increases between 20 and 30 weeks, starting at 6.5 pounds of force and escalating to 10.5 pounds of force.